ese3500/final-project-clawsome-claverine/README.md

 The final product is completely packaged cased in one box.

-HRS 16 There shall be only one Atmega microcontroller used, since there should be enough pins.
+HRS 16 There shall be only one Atmega microcontroller used, since there should be enough pins and not a lot of space in the box.

 We used only one Atmega and we used every pin on the chip.